 Turbidity is a measure of the cloudiness of the water.
 We test it because it is a good indicator of the effectiveness of our filtration system.
-Our highest single turbidity measurement NTU for the year occurred on June 7th, 2012.
+Our highest single turbidity measurement NTU for the year occurred on November 14th, 2013.
 State regulations require that turbidity must always be below 5 NTU.
 The regulations require that 95% of the turbidity samples collected have measurements below 1.0 NTU.
-Although January was the month when we had the fewest measurements meeting the treatment technique for turbidity, the levels recorded were within the acceptable range allowed and did not constitute a treatment technique violation.
+The NTU levels recorded were within the acceptable range allowed and did not constitute a treatment technique violation.